88th Academy Awards: Ceremony information

 The key art and marketing for the ceremony featured the tagline "We all dream in gold", with print advertising featuring photography of past winners.
 AMPAS chief marketing officer Christina Kounelias explained that it was meant to reflect the Academy Awards as being both "a symbol of excellence but also this idea of 'If you can dream it, you can achieve it'".

 Several other individuals participated in the production of the ceremony.
+Billy Kimball was the head writer.
 Radio disc jockey and personality Ellen K served as announcer for the show.
 Byron Phillips and Harold Wheeler were hired as music producer and music director respectively.
 For a fourth consecutive year Derek McLane returned to design a new set for the show.
 Fatima Robinson was in charge of choreography for the broadcast.
 For the first time, the Oscar statuettes were manufactured by Polich Tallix Fine Art Foundry in Rock Tavern, New York.
 In a further effort to streamline acceptance speeches, dedications were displayed on an on-screen ticker, rather than read by the winner.
 Prior to introducing singer Lady Gaga's performance of Best Original Song nominee "Til It Happens to You" from the documentary film The Hunting Ground, U.S. Vice President Joe Biden pleaded with viewers to sign an online pledge supporting "It's On Us" to end campus sexual assault.

-Anohni boycott

-Anohni, the first transgender person to be nominated for an Academy Award in the Best Original Song category boycotted the ceremony because the producers did not consider her to perform the nominated song on stage, stating: "Everyone told me that I still ought to attend, that a walk down the red carpet would still be 'good for my career'.
+On February 19, 2016, Variety reported that due to time constraints only three of five songs nominated for Best Original Song would be performed live during the ceremony.
+One of two omitted songs was "Manta Ray", performed and co-written by Anohni, the first transgender person to be nominated for an Academy Award for Best Original Song.
+She boycotted the ceremony, stating: "Everyone told me that I still ought to attend, that a walk down the red carpet would still be 'good for my career'.
 Last night I tried to force myself to get on the plane to fly to LA for all the nominee events, but the feelings of embarrassment and anger knocked me back, and I couldn't get on the plane."
 She also added: "I imagined how it would feel for me to sit amongst all those Hollywood stars, some of the brave ones approaching me with sad faces and condolences.
 There I was, feeling a sting of shame that reminded me of America's earliest affirmations of my inadequacy as a transperson.
 I turned around at the airport and went back home."
-Other nominees set to perform included Lady Gaga, Sam Smith, The Weeknd and Dave Grohl, who was not a nominee himself.